zhen-zen/YogaSMC/README.md

 ## YogaSMCNC
 The notification application receives EC events and displays them on OSD.
 Corresonding actions will also be triggered for function keys.
 The configuration can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist` after closing the app.

+For new events, feel free to submit a PR like [#40](https://github.com/zhen-zen/YogaSMC/pull/40).

 ## Installation
 The kext should work out-of-the-box.
 If you have modified `_QXX` methods before, please remove the patches.